Kyusar/Challenge-PersonalTraining/README.md

 # FrontendMentor-Challenge
-Each branch represent a challenge i'm working on or finished
+Each branch represent a challenge or a tutoriel i've attend to on the web.

+Finished :

+Blogr - Landing-Page

+Work in Progress :

+3D animation JS